robinjmurphy/kubernetes-example/README.md

 kubectl apply -f kubernetes.yaml
 ```

-And check that three pods are running or in the process of spinning up:
+And check that three `service-a` pods are running or in the process of spinning up:

 ```bash
 kubectl get pods